 Base Salary.
 Base salaries are determined by considering the executive's job responsibilities and competitive compensation rates for executives with similar roles at comparable organizations in the marketplace.
 Base salaries are reviewed and adjusted annually at our compensation committee's discretion based on a variety of factors, including general or regional economic conditions, cost of living changes, executive performance and changes in market rates of pay for comparable executives.
-In March 2022, our compensation committee approved salary increases for 2022 for our named executive officers of 3.1% on average.
+In March 2023, our compensation committee approved salary increases for 2023 for our named executive officers of 7.7% on average, including an increase of 16.8% for Mr. Colwell to better align his compensation with the 50th percentile of our peer group.